COVID-19 updates/Latest News

 The main protective measure is that your child's class will be kept away from other children in school as far as possible.
 This means that your child's class becomes a 'bubble' and will have their own separate play space, We will be reducing mixing of these bubbles as much as possible so therefore assemblies and large gatherings of children will not take place.

 The government say the children should all be facing the front in the classroom, how will this work?

-We will be setting up all the classrooms during the summer so that all desks face the front.
+We have set classrooms so that all desks face the front.
 This is to reduce the possibility of transmitting the virus through group work.
 As the virus continues to reduce we will move back to group tables as soon as we can.
 In reception and year 1, group tables will remain.

 My child is vulnerable due to a medical condition/we live with someone who is shielding.

 Where there is a specific medical concern please get in touch with us to discuss some flexibility in order to make it safe.

 How can I safely get my child to and from school?

 We have planned a staggered start and end of the school day to reduce the number of people on the drive/site at any one time.